spacelift-io/spacelift-migration-kit/README.md

 ```

 <!-- markdownlint-disable-next-line MD029 -->
-2. Create a new private repository on GitHub and name it `spacelift-migration-kit`.
+2. Create a new private repository in your VCS provider and name it `spacelift-migration-kit`.

 <!-- markdownlint-disable-next-line MD029 -->
 3. Mirror-push your bare clone to your new `spacelift-migration-kit` repository.